shenbinqian/PLODv2-CLM4AbbrDetection/README.md

 # PLODv2: Character-level Language Models for Abbreviation and Long-form Detection
-This repository (still under construction😊) contains the code and PLODv2 dataset to train character-level language models (CLMs) for abbreviation and long-form detection released with our LREC-COLING 2024 publication (coming soon).
+This repository contains the code and PLODv2 dataset to train character-level language models (CLMs) for abbreviation and long-form detection released with our LREC-COLING 2024 publication (coming soon).

 ## Installation